proxy80/katello-ol9-secure-install/README.md

 ```
 Success!
-* Foreman is running at https://node-0.home.localdomain
+* Foreman is running at https://foobar
-    Initial credentials are admin / pNQrJMgHpUcTM23V
+    Initial credentials are admin / acme_products
 ...
 * Smart Proxy is running at https://node-0.home.localdomain:9090
 ```